Sign Up

 Paget's Disease

-Paget’s breast disease is a rare form of breast cancer that accounts for up to 3% of cases (Dubar et al., 2017).
+Paget's breast disease is a rare form of breast cancer that accounts for up to 3% of cases (Dubar et al., 2017).
 This form of breast cancer is generally associated with invasive glandular carcinoma in nearly 90% of cases.
-The presentation includes inflammation, bleeding, and/or erosion of the nipple.
+The presentation includes inflammation, bleeding, and/or nipple erosion.
 There are no identified risk factors.
 However, it usually affects post-menopausal women (Dubar et al., 2017).

 Treatment of Breast Cancer

-There are many treatment options after one is diagnosed with breast cancer.
+There are many treatment options for breast cancer.
 Local treatments are directed at the tumor itself.
 Systemic treatments affect the tumor and the entire body.
 Treatment options and approaches depend on the type of breast cancer and the stage in which it is diagnosed.
-Surgery, chemotherapy, and radiation are common approaches to treating breast cancer.
+Surgery, chemotherapy, and radiation are standard treatment options.
 If cancer has metastasized, more aggressive treatment will be required.

 Radical Mastectomy